First Portuguese Republic: Early years of the Republic

-Sidonism, also called Dezembrism (Spanish Diciembrism), contained certain elements of modernization, but said regime preached some of the political solutions that would be used by the dictatorships totalitarians and fascists of the 1920s and 1930s.
+Sidonism, also called Dezembrismo, contained certain elements of modernization, but said regime preached some of the political solutions that would be used by the dictatorships totalitarians and fascists of the 1920s and 1930s.
 Sidónio Pais tried to rescue traditional values, especially the Pátria and tried to govern in a charismatic way.
-Attempts were made to abolish traditional parties and alter the existing model of national representation in parliament (which was said to exacerbate divisions within the Homeland), through the creation of a corporatist senate and a single party, the "National Republican Party", as well as the attribution of functions to its leader.
+Attempts were made to abolish traditional parties and alter the existing model of national representation in parliament (which was said to exacerbate divisions within the Homeland), through the creation of a corporatist senate and a single party, the National Republican Party, as well as the attribution of functions to its leader.
 The state carried out an economic policy interventionist persecuting unions and labor movements.
 Sidónio Pais also attempted to restore public order, turning the republic into a more acceptable model for the monarchists and Catholics who still remained a political force.

 The power vacuum created after the assassination of Sidónio Pais on 14 December 1918 led the country into a brief civil war.
 In northern Portugal the restoration of the monarchy was proclaimed on 9 January 1919 and four days later a monarchical insurrection took place in Lisbon.
 A republican coalition, led by José Relvas coordinated the repression of the uprisings using military personnel loyal to the regime and armed civilians.
 After a series of confrontations with the monarchists, they were definitively defeated in Porto on 13 February 1919.
 This military victory allowed the Portuguese Republican Party return to government and emerge triumphant in the elections that took place during that year, winning them by an absolute majority.